 A small number of additional documents relating to travel and tourism are included in the archives of trade unions (including reports of fraternal delegations between the two countries during the 1920s and early 1930s) and individuals.

 Small file of letters sent to the British trade unionist Percy Collick from Elizabeth, Harry and Nils Grottewitz in Berlin-Friedenau, and Leopold Czerny in Vienna.
 Collick had met the correspondents whilst visiting Germany and Austria in the early 1920s.
 Subjects discussed include politics (including 1923 elections in Austria and UK), living conditions in Germany and Austria after the First World War, industrial relations, the international situation, benefits of Esperanto, and the correspondents' personal circumstances.

-International trade union and labour football, The Railway Service Journal, September, October and December 1929
+International trade union and labour footballLink opens in a new window, The Railway Service Journal, September, October and December 1929

 Series of illustrated articles in the journal of the Railway Clerks' Association, reporting on a British and Irish football team's tour of Germany organised under the banner of "Sport and Peace versus War".

 Correspondence, etc., written by Richard Crossman during visits to Germany in his 20s:

 Accounts for German tripLink opens in a new window, c.1930 (included in diary)